Deva000001/MlKit/README.md

-It is Android App which uses camera and extract the text
+It is Android App which uses camera and Ml Kit To extract the text